Dynamic CRUD

 Where dynamic CRUD ends

 - Bespoke layouts.
-When the metadata-driven UI fights the design, mount a custom slot instead.
+When the metadata-driven UI fights the design, contribute a custom slot instead.

 These are the right boundaries — dynamic CRUD is an 80% solution; the remaining 20% is where addons earn their keep.